Smoked Pulled Pork

 5. Wrapping

 Once the pork has reached 165°f/74°c, it’s time to wrap it in foil.
-We do this because wrapping helps push the meat through the stall, speeding the latter part of the cook up & keeping the pork juicy.
+We do this because wrapping helps push the meat through the stall, speeding the latter part of the cook up whilst keeping the pork juicy.
 At this point, the pork won’t take on any more smoke so the rest of the cook can be done either in the smoker or in an oven.

 Wrapping in foil is known as the “Texas Crutch” in barbecue.
 If you’d prefer your pork’s bark to stay as crisp as possible, with a darker colour and don’t mind a slightly longer cook, you can wrap it in butcher’s paper instead of foil.